vpisarev/ficus/doc/ficustut.md

 In short, if a parameter is a scalar value or is already a pointer (`cptr`, `'t list` and recursive variants are pointers), it's passed by value, otherwise it's passed by a pointer.
 This approach is easy to memorise, and it is quite efficient too, as Ficus never uses any complex copy operation to pass a parameter.

-There is just at most one output value, which is a function return value.
+There is at most one output value, which is a function return value.
 If multiple values need to be returned by a function, use tuple.
 At the C code level (see [Interoperability with C](#interoperability-with-c)) all results are returned via pointer, even scalar values, unless the function is implemented in C/C++ and is declared as `@nothrow`, because the return code of the generated C function is used for exception handling (see [Exceptions](#exceptions)).

 All the function parameters are immutable values, but there is important clarification: